 More detail and information

-Enable Networks Annual Report: Enable is providing fibre broadband services to homes, businesses and schools in Christchurch
+Enable Networks Annual Report: (external link) Enable is providing fibre broadband services to homes, businesses and schools in Christchurch